 Remember, you must be behind your kicker when the ball is kicked ahead or you are "offside" and must stay out of play.

-This is where you really shine as a rugby winger.
+It's your chance to really shine as a rugby winger.

-You, as wing, position yourself in support of the centres with excellent rugby timing so you give them options in continuing the play.
+You position yourself in support of the centres with excellent rugby timing so you give them options in continuing the play.

 You may find yourself in tricky situations.
 The opposition may be coming at you with the ball in hand and more players avilable than you have defenders to tackle them.